introlab/odas_ros/README.md

     };
  ```

- Note that if a socket is set to "blackhole", the topic won't be published.
+ Note that if an interface type is set to "blackhole", the associated topic won't be published.